 - Translator.
 "Chaplin Among the Ashes: A Collector's Beginnings."
 By Makino Mamoru.
 In Praise of Film Studies: Essays in Honor of Makino Mamoru, ed.
 A. Gerow and A.M.
 Nornes (Kinema Club, 2001): 68-73.

 - Films for the Living: The Cinema of Juzo Itami (Global Film Directors series, ed.
 H. Pettey and B. Palmer, Rutgers University Press)

 - “Animating Objects,” in Recollecting Collecting, ed.
 Lucy Fischer (contracted and submitted, Wayne State University Press).

 - Re-Envisioning Japan in 20th Century Visual and Material Culture (book manuscript).

 Selected Conference Presentations

-Courses on Japanese culture; film history, theory, and critical analysis; nuclear history, culture, and the visual image; animation; history of US–Japan relations; material culture studies; tourism studies; moving image archiving and preservation; object-based learning
+Courses on Japanese cinema, media, and culture; early and silent cinema; film history, theory, and critical analysis; digital humanities; nuclear culture and the visual image; animation; history of US-Japan relations; material culture studies; tourism studies; moving image archiving and preservation; object-based learning

 Honors and Activities